Brinda2310/BMS_Low_Power_Mode/Asteria_BMS/DEV_TRACKER.md

 #                           BMS Firmware Development Tracker

 ##  Current Version
-    1.0.2
+    1.0.5

 ##  About this file

   This file is meant to track the bug fixes and enhancements done in the BMS code.
-Each time a pull request is issued, the firmware version is update.
+Each time a pull request is issued, the firmware version is updated.

   The BMS code repository has the following branches:
     1. Master:-Major Code Release which has been thoroughly tested both on bench and in flight.